NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Top-level resource annotations

 The top-level resources in EML are `dataset`, `literature`, `protocol`, and `software`.
-The resource types share common information, such as `title` and `creator`, and then each has other content specific that resource type.
+The resource types share common information, such as `title` and `creator`, and then each has other content specific to that resource type.
 Note that the dataset module can import the other top-level resources at different levels.
 Further information about top-level resources may be found in the [eml-resource module] section.